 Tips for choosing a carrying rack for your recumbent bicycle

 Because of the wide range of frame configurations and wheelbase lengths on recumbent bicycles, not all racks are well-suited to carry recumbent bicycles.

 Many of the racks designed to mount on the trunk or rear of the vehicle have holders that are made to be used with conventional bike frames.
-Sometimes these holders get in the way for recumbent bikes.
-Racks with simpler designs, such as the usually work better for recumbent bikes.
+Sometimes these holders get in the way with recumbent bikes.
+Racks with simpler designs usually work better for recumbent bikes.

-Look for a hitch-mounted rack that allows you to place the wheels in the rack rather than securing the rack by the frame.
+Look for a hitch-mounted rack that allows you to place the wheels of the bike in the rack rather than securing the bike by the frame.
 This takes less lifting and eliminates the problem of having the frame design interfere with your ability to mount the bike on the rack.
 Many of these bike racks, including the Hollywood Sport Rider Recumbent rack (pictured here), allow you to adjust to the wheelbase of your bike and to carry bikes with differing wheelbases.